 Needless to say, we welcomed the weekend break and took up the opportunity to do some leisure activities while exploring the island.
 One of our logistics team members was a tour guide by trade, so he organized several excursions for us.

 We started with a walking tour, with our first stop at the shoreline near Lake Victoria.
-It sure looks nice but swimming is not recommended as the lake is a breeding ground for freshwater snails, which are vectors for schistosomiasis, also known as ‘snail fever’.
+It sure looks nice, but swimming is not recommended.
+The lake is in fact a breeding ground for freshwater snails — vectors for schistosomiasis, also known as ‘snail fever’.
 You really don’t want to catch that.

 We moved on and, unexpectedly for me, ended up on a climb up a rocky hill.
 I headed up in my flip flops.
 This made for a sketchy hike at first but I soon embraced it as a ‘local living’ experience as I was joined by a posse of curious kids, some of whom were in their bare feet.
 They trailed me all the way to the top and were eager to have their photos taken.

 Our group continued via bicycle to tour more of the island.
 This was promoted as an ‘easy’ excursion but I think we ended up cycling something like 50 kilometres including several intense uphill climbs.
 When I wasn’t huffing and puffing, it was quite a nice ride through scenic paths.
 Our group of mzungus was evidently an entertaining curiosity to the locals who would call out in greeting as we passed them by.